autograms/autograms/docs/documentation/autogram.md

 # Autogram Class Documentation

 The `Autogram` class provides a high-level interface for managing chatbot interactions using the Autograms system.
-It wraps around the root `AutogramsFunction` and handles memory management, serialization, and interaction logic.
-# Autogram Class Documentation

-The `Autogram` class provides a high-level interface for managing chatbot interactions using the Autograms system.
-It wraps around the root `AutogramsFunction` and handles memory management, serialization, and interaction logic.
+It wraps around the root `AutogramsFunction` and it's respective module, and handles memory management, serialization, and interaction logic.

 ## Class: `Autogram`
 Located in `autograms.functional.Autogram`.